janspudich/OTE-data-scraper-and-API/README.md

 ## The OTE API module (OAM)
 The OTE API module is a very simple REST API server which receives an HTTP request at `GET /marketData` and replies with a response containing JSON encoded data in the body.
-Parameters of the request are documented in the section [Configuration](#configuration-oam).
+Parameters of the request are documented in the section [Configuration (OAM)](#configuration-oam).
 The response data are fetched from the database where they were previously stored by [the data scraper module (DSM)](#the-data-scraper-module-dsm).

 ### Dependencies (OAM)
 In addition to the dependencies listed in the [Dependencies (DSM)](#dependencies-dsm), the OTE API module has the following dependencies: